percona/percona-server/doc/source/security/data-masking.rst

 Data Masking
 ==================================================================

-This feature was implemented in |Percona Server| version :rn:`5.7.32-35`.
+This feature was implemented in Percona Server for MySQL version :rn:`5.7.32-35`.

-The Percona Data Masking plugin is a free and Open Source implementation of the
-|MySQL|'s data masking plugin.
-Data Masking provides a set of functions to hide
-sensitive data with modified content.
+The Percona Data Masking plugin is a free and Open Source implementation of the MySQL's data masking plugin.
+Data Masking provides a set of functions to hide sensitive data with modified content.

 Data masking can have either of the characteristics: